-The Forest of Avon Plan: A Tree and Woodland Strategy for the West of England is now launched as of June 9th 2021 and you can find out everything about it HERE
+The Forest of Avon Plan: A Tree and Woodland Strategy for the West of England was launched on June 9th 2021 and you can find out more HERE

-We are also successful in drawing down resources, with an attractive, community focused ethos and strong local charity brand.
+We are successful in drawing down resources, with an attractive, community focused ethos.
 The charity has a proud track record of delivery and as its funding has increased, has also been able to adopt a more strategic approach.

-For more information on the Forest of Avon and how you can help create it, please contact Executive Director Jon Clark firstname.lastname@example.org.
+For more information about the Forest of Avon, please contact email@example.com